 Why do most digital transformations fail?
-Because business and tech leaders lack a common language to join business, technology, and organizational change strategies.
-This perpetuates silos, enables tech hype cycles to persist, and stands in the way of executing highly integrated approaches to digital transformation.
-Our research, A new language for digital transformation, proposes five digital imperatives for CXOs to better align, innovate, and grow the value they gain from digital transformation: experiences, insights, platforms, connectivity, and integrity.
+Because business and tech leaders lack a common language to join business, technology and organisational change strategies.
+This perpetuates silos, enables tech hype cycles to persist and stands in the way of executing highly integrated approaches to digital transformation.
+Our research, A new language for digital transformation, proposes five digital imperatives for CXOs to better align, innovate and grow the value they gain from digital transformation: experiences, insights, platforms, connectivity and integrity.
 And, while mastering all of these digital imperatives is important, the digital integrity imperative is essential to achieve business outcomes related to resilience, security, ethical tech, and trust and to enable a cyber-minded culture that can address continuously evolving threats.
-This blog article will highlight how an end-to-end interdisciplinary approach to digital Integrity can help organizations deliver more successful digital strategies.
+This blog article will highlight how an end-to-end interdisciplinary approach to digital Integrity can help organisations deliver more successful digital strategies.

-Our research proposes that an organization start with the enterprise objective as a strategic north star to build resilient cyber capabilities.
-This approach means having a clear understanding of the business goals and then mapping out the cybersecurity solutions (people, process, and technology) that will help achieve those goals.
-Several strategic considerations could go into thinking about business requirements and outcomes related to integrity, such as organizational purpose; environmental, social, and governance (ESG); digital trust; and ethical tech.
-These considerations will help shape and prioritize the actions that an organization can take to operationalize its cyber risk strategy.
+Our research proposes that an organisation start with the enterprise objective as a strategic north star to build resilient cyber capabilities.
+This approach means having a clear understanding of the business goals and then mapping out the cybersecurity solutions (people, process and technology) that will help achieve those goals.
+Several strategic considerations could go into thinking about business requirements and outcomes related to integrity, such as organisational purpose; environmental, social and governance (ESG); digital trust; and ethical tech.
+These considerations will help shape and prioritise the actions that an organisation can take to operationalise its cyber risk strategy.

-As digital transformation initiatives continue to evolve, it’s important for organizations to have a clear understanding of how they want to execute their technology-enabled strategies.
-Technologies such as identity and access management (IAM), risk-based multi-factor authentication, zero-trust security, cryptography, federated security, data backup and recovery, and cyberthreat intelligence can help unlock the business value of digital transformation while protecting data and minimizing risk.
+As digital transformation initiatives continue to evolve, it’s important for organisations to have a clear understanding of how they want to execute their technology-enabled strategies.
+Technologies such as identity and access management (IAM), risk-based multi-factor authentication, zero-trust security, cryptography, federated security, data backup and recovery and cyberthreat intelligence can help unlock the business value of digital transformation while protecting data and minimising risk.

-Thinking more broadly about what integrity outcomes an organization needs to achieve can help prioritize where to focus technology investments.
+Thinking more broadly about what integrity outcomes an organisation needs to achieve can help prioritise where to focus technology investments.
 For example, a financial services company uses an AI-based platform to automate the underwriting process for life insurance.
-To enable data integrity and to support ethical standards related to fairness and transparency, the organization has a team of experts who work closely with legal, compliance, and risk functions to monitor underwriting requirements.
+To enable data integrity and to support ethical standards related to fairness and transparency, the organisation has a team of experts who work closely with legal, compliance and risk functions to monitor underwriting requirements.
 This approach helps discern that the models being used are compliant and that no bias gives specific classes of people an advantage.

-We know cyber is a board level issue, digital trust is critical to consumer trust, and risk is a top business issue.
-As CEOs, CISOs and cyber leaders work on the front lines to ensure cybersecurity, ethics, and trust, a common language can help to elevate the conversation and maximize the impact.
+We know cyber is a board level issue, digital trust is critical to consumer trust and risk is a top business issue.
+As CEOs, CISOs and cyber leaders work on the front lines to ensure cybersecurity, ethics and trust, a common language can help to elevate the conversation and maximise the impact.

 by Deborah Golden, Deloitte Risk & Financial Advisory; Rich Nanda, Deloitte Consulting LLP; Ragu Gurumurthy, Deloitte LLP; Sam Roddick, Deloitte Touche Tohmatsu Limited; and Brenna Sniderman and Diana Kearns-Manolatos, Deloitte Center for Integrated Research, Deloitte Services LP.